Is COVID-19 living in your freezer?

 So how would COVID-19 end up in meat?

-Researchers write that living conditions in markets and slaughterhouses, in addition to meat processing plants, that may transfer particles to meat, poultry and seafood during animal slaughter, processing, storage and transport.”
+Researchers write that living conditions in markets and slaughterhouses, in addition to meat processing plants, may transfer particles to meat, poultry, and seafood during animal slaughter, processing, storage, and transport.

-The study’s authors say their data needs more backing but that they hope their findings will emphasize the need for more safety measures in food production and packaging.
+The study’s authors say their data needs more backing, but they hope their findings will emphasize the need for more safety measures in food production and packaging.